BoraVyvorant/esi-client-ruby/docs/ContactsApi.md

 opts = {
   datasource: "tranquility", # String | The server name you would like data from
-  label_id: 0, # Integer | Add a custom label to the contact, use 0 for clearing label
+  label_ids: [56], # Array<Integer> | Add custom labels to the contact
-  token: "token_example", # String | Access token to use if unable to set a header
+  token: "token_example" # String | Access token to use if unable to set a header
-  user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
-  watched: false, # BOOLEAN | Whether the contact should be watched, note this is only effective on characters
+  watched: false # BOOLEAN | Whether the contact should be watched, note this is only effective on characters }
-  x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent
-}

 begin